Geometrical Aspects of the Hamiltonization Problem of Dynamical Systems: Hamiltonization through decomposable Poisson structures

 \section{Hamiltonization through decomposable Poisson structures}

-In this section, we give conditions under which a vector field $X$ on a smooth manifold $M$ is hamiltonizable via a decomposable Poisson structure $\pi$.
-More precisely, we look after Poisson structures of the form \ec{\pi = Y \wedge X}, for a vector field \ec{Y \in \Gamma(TM)}.
+In this section, we give necessary and sufficient conditions under which an arbitrary vector field~$X$ on a smooth manifold $M$ is hamiltonizable via a decomposable Poisson structure $\pi$, which is non-regular in general.
+Specifically, we look for Poisson structures of the form $\pi = Y \wedge X$, for a vector field $Y \in \Gamma(TM)$.
+Then, we apply these conditions to give some hamiltonization criteria, involving transversally invariant Riemannian metrics and submersions, to the case of proper actions of 1-dimensional Lie groups and for infinitesimal generators of proper actions of~general Lie groups.